-- Activities within the MCR should be characterized and changes that can impact the fire risk profile identified.
+• Activities within the MCR should be characterized and changes that can impact the fire risk profile identified.
 For example, the number of personnel within the MCR may increase.
 Multiple parallel activities may be taking place.
-Electricians could be working inside the MCB. - When analyzing the MCB, the analyst should understand which controls will be tagged and the position of the control device while tagged. - The MCB fire propagation and suppression curve presented in Appendix S of reference [1] can be used for all POS cases except those that include a maintenance activity behind the main face of the board.
+Electricians could be working inside the MCB.

+• When analyzing the MCB, the analyst should understand which controls will be tagged and the position of the control device while tagged.

+• The MCB fire propagation and suppression curve presented in Appendix S of reference [1] can be used for all POS cases except those that include a maintenance activity behind the main face of the board.
 If such an activity is planned, the specifics of those tasks should be identified and evaluated.
 A set of fire scenarios may need to be identified to address those specific activities.
 Those scenarios should cover new ignition sources introduced inside the MCB and fire growth starting with that source and propagating to secondary combustibles (i.e., vertical and horizontal wire bundles and electrical and electronic devices).
 The target sets should be identified carefully in terms of the circuits present in the affected wire bundles and controls on the control board.
 The detection and suppression curves for MCR fires may still be used for these cases.

-- Operating procedures for LPSD conditions will need to be reviewed and assessed.
-Substantial changes to fire-related operator manual actions may occur when the plant transitions to LPSD operations. - Both remote and alternate shutdown capabilities should be re-examined using the specific condition imposed by the POS to assess their role in, and relevance to, LPSD operations.
+• Operating procedures for LPSD conditions will need to be reviewed and assessed.
+Substantial changes to fire-related operator manual actions may occur when the plant transitions to LPSD operations.

+• Both remote and alternate shutdown capabilities should be re-examined using the specific condition imposed by the POS to assess their role in, and relevance to, LPSD operations.
 Access to the remote/alternate shutdown location(s) could be different during LPSD.
-The alternate shutdown circuits could also be altered.
-These issues should be identified and taken into account when analyzing operator error using the alternate shutdown capability. - MCR abandonment calculations may need to be reviewed and verified for applicability to the specific POS conditions.
+The alternate shutdown circuits could also be altered or may be out of service and unavailable (without repair/restoration work) if the alternate shutdown train has been designated for service during part or all of a planned outage.
+These issues should be identified and taken into account when analyzing operator error using the alternate shutdown capability.

+• MCR abandonment calculations (i.e., the fire environment modeling analysis) may need to be reviewed and verified for applicability to the specific POS conditions.
 If the transient combustibles profile or electrical cabinet characteristics are altered, the calculations for MCR abandonment should be verified.
+Also note that MCR abandonment scenarios will present HRA challenges given that plant procedures may provide little guidance relative to operator actions for a forced abandonment during shutdown (see 4.12 for further discussion).